code-423n4/2023-04-eigenlayer-findings/data/neutiyoo-G.md

 for (uint256 i = 32; i <= proof.length; i+=32) {
 ```

+By using unchecked arithmetic, the gas cost of executing these functions can be reduced.

-This is not gas-efficient.
-It's because based on the current implementation, overflow is not possible as the length of proof is validated before calling `processInclusionProofSha256` and `processInclusionProofKeccak` functions.
+This optimization is safe because based on the current implementation, overflow is not possible as the length of proof is validated before the function call.

 ### Recommendation